MatthewWMcC/Voyager-View/README.md

-# Kerbal-View
+# Voyager-View

-Kerbal is a Mithril.js project that displays interesting space photos with the help of Nasa's Photo of the Day API.
+Voyager is a Mithril.js project that displays interesting space photos with the help of Nasa's Photo of the Day API.

 Includes features such as: